chibipanda/docs/owners_manual.md

 ### Waking Up

 The ChibiPanda unit has short PER3 genes, and therefore is not very happy in the mornings.
 It prefers to wake up later and go to bed later.
 However, due to societal requirements, it normally wakes up at 0830 in the morning on weekdays with the aid of the alarm on the iPhone’s Clock application.
-The ChibiPanda unit will then roll out from under the comforter and run a quick Power On Self Test.
+The ChibiPanda unit will then roll out from under the comforter and run a quick Power On Self Test, followed by going to the bathroom for the relevant eliminations and the application of mouthwash.

 ### Hygiene and Grooming

-Your ChibiPanda unit showers at night, since it has no time in the morning for this “jibbi jabba”.
-The ChibiPanda unit has strict hygiene regime.
+Your ChibiPanda unit showers at night, since it has no time in the morning for this “jibbi jabba” in the morning.
+The ChibiPanda unit has strict hygiene regiment.
 It washes its hair everyday, and will require separate shampoo and conditioner.
 Since it has dry hair, moisturising and reconstructing shampoo and conditioner with pH between 3.5 and 6 are preferred.
 Afterwards, the hair is normally brushed, and then air-dried.
 On occasions, the hair will be dried using the hair dryer, although this method is quite troublesome for the unit since it has to take the hair dryer out of the cabinet and plug it to the electrical outlet.
 The ChibiPanda unit insists on keeping its face free of any interference.
-It has fringes, but they are kept firmly out of the way using a beret clip.
+It has fringes, but they are kept firmly out of the way using a snap clip.
 The hair in the back are kept in place by means of ponytail holder.

-The ChibiPanda unit showers on daily basis, and it requires a non-scented soap for this purpose.
-It prefers an anti-bacterial bar soap, but will accept liquid when required.
-It also uses the Sonicare Pro body brush to rid itself of dead skin cells.
-It uses the same bar of soap to wash its face, also utilising the Sonicare Pro brush to rid itself of dead skin cells on the face, albeit with a different brush head.
+The ChibiPanda unit showers on daily basis, and it requires liquid soap for this purpose, currently using Trader Joe's Tea Tree Tingle Body Wash.
+It also uses the Sonicare Pro body brush to rid itself of dead skin cells, especially in the underarm area.
+It uses powder face wash to wash its face.
 When the weather is particularly dry, non-scented hypoallergenic lotion is then applied to the skin and face.
-For the underarm areas, non-scented hypoallergenic anti-perspirant is applied.
+For the underarm areas, sometimes non-scented hypoallergenic anti-perspirant is applied.
 After shower, the ChibiPanda unit will clean its ears using one cotton bud stick per ear.
-It will also clean its cartilage piercing at this point, followed by weighing of oneself.

 Teeth brushing and flossing are another daily routine.
 Flossing before brushing is the approach adopted.
 For flossing, it requires both waxed minted flossing strings and a waterpik unit.
 For optimal clean feeling, a length of flossing string will be used.
 However, there are occasions where time is of the essence, at which point, a waterpik will be used.
-For teeth brushing, it requires a sonic toothbrush with small head and sensitive-teeth-plus-whitening tooth paste.
-It prefers Crest, but will work with a different brand when needed.
+For teeth brushing, it requires a sonic toothbrush with small head and hydroxyapatite tooth paste.
 While brushing, the unit will also clean its tongue.
 After brushing, it will then use the mouthwash to rid itself of germs that are not eliminated by the flossing and brushing.

 The ChibiPanda unit prefers very short nails, both on the fingers and toes, since it has a rather obsessive compulsion to clean under the nails.
 The only exception to this preference is the pinky nails, since those are the nails used to pick debris and general manoeuvreing between small spaces.
 It is also obsessive about its facial pores, especially in the nose and chin area.
 It will sometimes be found to squeeze the pores to rid itself of blackheads.
 The shortness of the finger nails are especially helpful in this case.

-The ChibiPanda unit does not usually use makeup.
+The ChibiPanda unit does not use makeup.
 This is caused by lack of time in the morning to apply makeup.
 Coupled with the fear of pore clogging and poking of its own eye from applying eyeliner, it decided that it will go au naturel every day.

 ### Driving and Transportation